Tom Clancy's Ghost Recon 2: Ghost Recon 2: Summit Strike

-Tom Clancy's Ghost Recon 2: Summit Strike is a stand-alone expansion pack for Ghost Recon 2 available exclusively on the Xbox.
+Tom Clancy's Ghost Recon 2: Summit Strike is a standalone expansion pack for Ghost Recon 2 available exclusively on the Xbox.
 Summit Strike included 11 new single-player missions, as well as new weapons (such as the FN SCAR) and an expanded multiplayer game.
 It was released on August 2, 2005.

 Reception

 By the end of 2004, after seven weeks of availability, Ghost Recon 2 had sold 1.4 million copies.

-Ghost Recon 2 was met with positive (Xbox) to very mixed reception (PS2 and Gamecube).
+Ghost Recon 2 was met with positive (Xbox) to very mixed reception (PS2 and GameCube).
 GameRankings and Metacritic gave it a score of 82.67% and 80 out of 100 for the Xbox version; 63.34% and 58 out of 100 for the PlayStation 2 version; and 48.67% and 54 out of 100 for the GameCube version.

 The game was criticized by the North Korean government for its storyline.